steves/PHP-Profiler/README.md

 ## Configuration ##
 PHP Profiler lets you pass in some configuration options to help allow it to suit your own needs.

-- **css_url** allows you to tell PHP Profiler where the profiler.css file is located.
-This path should be absolute (eg /css/profiler.css)
 - **query_explain_callback** is the callback used to explain SQL queries to get additional information on them.
 The format used should be the same as that used by PHP's [call_user_func](http://us2.php.net/call_user_func) function.

 ## Features ##